What is Dry Eye?

 Causes of Dry Eye

-Dry eye symptoms can be caused by a number of elements, some of which are completely out of your control.
+A number of elements can cause dry eye symptoms, some of which are completely out of your control.
 Potential factors that can have an adverse effect on proper tear film production include:

 - Irritation from contact lenses